alexvoronov/geonetworking/README.md

            +--------+
 ```

 ### Other GeoNetworking implementations

 This implementation was inspired by [DriveITS](https://github.com/Dimme/driveits).
 Another open-source implementation, now outdated, is [CarGeo6](http://www.cargeo6.org/).

+### Acknowledgements
+This implementation was partly developed within [i-GAME](http://gcdc.net/i-game) project that has received funding from the European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement no [612035](http://cordis.europa.eu/project/rcn/110506_en.html).

 ### License